 Costs accumulated against specific contracts or orders are at actual cost.
 Valuation reserves for excess, obsolete, and slow-moving inventory are estimated by comparing the inventory levels of individual parts to both future sales forecasts or production requirements and historical usage rates in order to identify inventory where the resale value or replacement value is less than inventoriable cost.
-Other factors that management considers in determining the adequacy of these reserves include whether individual inventory management initiatives.
+Other factors that management considers in determining the adequacy of these reserves include whether individual inventory parts meet current specifications and cannot be substituted for a part currently being sold or used as a service part, overall market conditions, and other inventory management initiatives.
 Manufacturing costs are allocated to current production and firm contracts.